Brigantes

-The Brigantes were Ancient Britons who in pre-Roman times controlled the largest section of what would become Northern England.
-Their territory, often referred to as Brigantia, was centred in what was later known as Yorkshire.
-The Greek geographer Ptolemy named the Brigantes as a people in Ireland also, where they could be found around what is now counties Wexford, Kilkenny and Waterford, while another people named Brigantii is mentioned by Strabo as a sub-tribe of the Vindelici in the region of the Alps.

-Within Britain, the territory which the Brigantes inhabited was bordered by that of four other peoples: the Carvetii in the northwest, the Parisii to the east and, to the south, the Corieltauvi and the Cornovii.
-To the north was the territory of the Votadini, which straddled the present day border between England and Scotland.

 Etymology

 The name Brigantes (Βρίγαντες in Ancient Greek) shares the same Proto-Celtic root as the goddess Brigantia, brigantī, brigant- meaning 'high, elevated', and it is unclear whether settlements called Brigantium were so named as 'high ones' in a metaphorical sense of nobility, or literally as 'highlanders', or inhabitants of physically elevated fortifications.
 The reconstructed Proto-Indo-European root is bʰerǵʰ-.
 The word is related to Germanic Burgund, Burgundī and Iranian Alborz (Old Iranian Hara Berezaiti).

 In modern Welsh, the word braint means 'privilege, prestige' and comes from the same root brigantī.
 Other related forms from the modern Celtic languages are: Welsh brenin 'king' (< brigantīnos); Welsh/Cornish/Breton bri 'prestige, reputation, honour, dignity', Scottish Gaelic brìgh 'pith, power', Irish brí 'energy, significance', Manx bree 'power, energy' (all < brīg-/brigi-); and Welsh/Cornish/Breton bre 'hill' (< brigā).
 The name Bridget from Old Irish Brigit (Modern Irish Bríd) also comes from Brigantī, as does the English river name Brent and the connected area Brentford.

 There were several ancient settlements named Brigantium around Europe, corresponding to modern places (many with cognate names), including Berganza in Álava (Spain), A Coruña and Bergantiños in Galicia (Spain), Bragança and Braga in Portugal, Briançon in France, Brigetio on the border of Slovakia and Hungary, Brigobanne situated on the Breg River and near the Brigach river in south Germany (pre-Roman Vindelicia) Bregenz in the Austrian Alps, and Brianza in Italy.

 In chronostratigraphy, the British sub-stage of the Carboniferous period, the Brigantian, derives its name from the Brigantes.